jwds1978/jwds1978.github.io/_posts/2017-04-21-some-thoughts-about-abuse-anger-and-victimization.md

   night to discusss what's happening with her and how to best help her.&nbsp; Claire was getting her life back on-track, had goals, and was on her way to achieving them.&nbsp; When Usher entered her life, that all changed.&nbsp; While I'm not entirely certain, I don't believe that she'd been to school once since.&nbsp; She was trying to get herself clean, and as I later came to find out, Usher had offered to not only get her drugs, but to &quot;watch her&quot;
-  when she does them and to &quot;take care of her&quot; after&hellip;&nbsp; A sexual predator offering to shoot-up a recovering addict and be alone with her
-  &#8212; having the perfect opportunity to do something without her ever even knowing that it had happened.
+  when she does them and to &quot;take care of her&quot; after&hellip;&nbsp; A sexual predator offering to shoot-up a recovering, and rather vulnerable, addict and to be alone with her &#8212; having the perfect opportunity to do something without her ever even knowing that it had happened.
 </p>
 <p>
-  So, the night that Claire and I are to meet-up, I get a text message from her saying that she's getting herself ready to leave.&nbsp; I let her know that I'm going to pack-up my stuff, as I was sitting at Tim Hortons doing some work, and would be there to meet her in around about 15 minutes.&nbsp; I get there, and she's nowhere to be found.&nbsp; Being a woman's shelter, I couldn't exactly just walk-up to the door and ask if she's there or not.&nbsp; So, I patiently wait for her where I'd told her that I'd be waiting.&nbsp; While waiting, it starts to rain; hard.&nbsp; But, having been Army, I can wait forever-and-a-day to complete an objective if important enough.&nbsp; Her safety and well-being, I'd definitely qualify as more than important enough.&nbsp; With that said, I stood there in the rain, for no less than about 3 hours, before heading off to use the washroom and get Internet connectivity to see if I'd had any messages from her.
+  So, the night that Claire and I are to meet-up, I get a text message from her saying that she's getting herself ready to leave.&nbsp; I let her know that I'm going to pack-up my stuff, as I was sitting at Tim Hortons doing some work, and would be there to meet her in about 15 minutes.&nbsp; I get there, and she's nowhere to be found.&nbsp; Being a woman's shelter, I couldn't exactly just walk-up to the door and ask if she's there or not.&nbsp; So, I patiently wait for her where I'd told her that I'd be waiting.&nbsp; While waiting, it starts to rain &#8212; hard.&nbsp; But, having been Army, I can wait forever-and-a-day to complete an objective if important enough.&nbsp; Her safety and well-being, I'd definitely qualify as more than important enough.&nbsp; With that said, I stood there in the rain, for no less than about 3 hours, before heading off to use the washroom and get Internet connectivity to see if I'd had any messages from her.
 </p>
 <p>
-  When I'd arrived at the location where I was going to use the washroom and Internet, one of the security guards whom I'll refer to as Donnie Harris, advised me that Usher had left a mere several minutes before my arrival.&nbsp; He proceeded to let me know that Claire was in the vehicle with him.&nbsp; Prior to learning of this, I was going to head abck to where I'd told her I'd meet her; I would've waited all night, and longer, if required.&nbsp; However, given this new information, I wasn't going to waste my time out in the cold rain nor getting sick for her to just never show up.
+  When I'd arrived at the location where I was going to use the washroom and Internet, one of the security guards whom I'll refer to as Donnie Harris, advised me that Usher had left a mere several minutes before my arrival.&nbsp; He proceeded to let me know that Claire was in the vehicle with Usher.&nbsp; Prior to learning of this, I was going to head back to where I'd told her I'd meet her; I would've waited all night, and longer, if required.&nbsp; However, given this new information, I wasn't going to waste my time out in the cold rain nor getting sick for her to just never show up.
 </p>
 <p>